AFLplusplus/AFLplusplus/qemu_mode/README.md

 seen so far in experiments with tools such as DynamoRIO and PIN.

 The idea and much of the initial implementation comes from Andrew Griffiths.
-The actual implementation on QEMU 3 (shipped with afl++) is from Andrea Fioraldi.
+The actual implementation on current QEMU (shipped as qemuafl) is from Andrea Fioraldi.
 Special thanks to abiondo that re-enabled TCG chaining.

 ## 2) How to use

-The feature is implemented with a patch to QEMU 3.1.1.
+The feature is implemented with a patched QEMU.
 The simplest way to build it is to run ./build_qemu_support.sh.
 The script will download, configure, and compile the QEMU binary for you.